soujanya957/Final-Project-CS1230/README.md

 ## The Terrarium
-Our group, [Giraffe Emoji] made a terrarium for our final project with a slight twist- including its own weather and animals that you might not expect to find in a traditional terrarium.
+Our group, 🦒 made a terrarium for our final project with a slight twist- including its own weather and animals that you might not expect to find in a traditional terrarium.

 ## Major Features
 - A Weather simulation (Sunny, Rainy, Snowy, Foggy)